airdcpp-web/airdcpp-create-extension/README.md

 **Visual Studio Code**

-The project contains debug configuration files for [Visual Studio Code](https://code.visualstudio.com) so it can be launched directly via the *Debug* panel.
+The project contains debug configuration files for [Visual Studio Code](https://code.visualstudio.com) so that extension can be launched directly via editor's *Debug* panel.

 **Running from terminal**

-Run `npm start` to start the development server.
+If you don't want to use Visual Studio Code, you may launch a development server from terminal by running command `npm start`.
 The extension will be restarted automatically every time the source files are updated.

 ## Publishing extensions